paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-117-encouraging-good-faith-professional-review-activities.md

 (4) in the reasonable belief that the action was warranted by the facts known after such reasonable effort to obtain facts and after meeting the requirement of paragraph (3).
 A professional review action shall be presumed to have met the preceding standards necessary for the protection set out in [section 11111(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section11111/a&num=0&edition=prelim) unless the presumption is rebutted by a preponderance of the evidence.

-**(b) Adequate notice and hearing** A health care entity is deemed to have met the adequate notice and hearing requirement of subsection (a)(3) of this section with respect to a physician if the following conditions are met (or are waived voluntarily by the physician):
+**(b) Adequate notice and hearing** A health care entity is deemed to have met the adequate notice and hearing requirement of subsection (a)(3) with respect to a physician if the following conditions are met (or are waived voluntarily by the physician):

 (1) **Notice of proposed action** — The physician has been given notice stating—